The SkyTron is the logical extension of the Interrotron technology.

 Naturally, this is a great tool for casting.

 One could just stream the casting session but more and more top directors want to control the final “call back sessions” by personally interacting with the candidates through the actual camera lens via “Interrotron at a distance”.

-As all experiences producers and directors know, unprofessional talent and children are often uncomfortable or even “terrorized” at the sight of a cold camera lens pointed at their face.
+As all experienced producers and directors know, non-professional talent and children are often uncomfortable or even “terrorized” at the sight of a cold camera lens pointed at their face.
 They see the entire crew quietly staring at them watching to see how they will perform.